Foods That Trigger Arthritis

 Morning stiffness that lasts more than an hour is another sign of this set of diseases, and while treatment can be tailored to the specific disease and individual symptoms, patients are unique and each may take different forms of therapy to find relief.

-Medications, acupuncture, massage therapy and aromatherapy help many people to combat the symptoms, but research shows the root of some arthritis issues lies with some specific foods.
-If you suffer from this painful malady, you can avoid some of those that make flare-ups more common and eat more of others that will lessen the burdens.
+Research shows some arthritis symptoms can be exasperated with some specific foods.
+If you suffer from this painful malady, you can avoid those that make flare-ups more common and eat foods that will lessen the symptoms.

 - Fried and processed foods